manishmadugula/Notes/Code/leetcode.md

 - To erase a range of elements using iterator ```v.erase(it_first, it_last)```
 - Remove from the end ```pop_back()```
 - There is no pop front.
+-  ## Very Important erase-remove idiom.
+-  To erase multiple elements from an vector with a certain value, it is not recommended to use for loop and erase each element.
+Since this is a n^2 solution.
+-  Instead we should use erase with stl's remove to get O(n) solution.
+-   The way it works is first we call remove on the entire array.
+Remove doesn't erase the elements from array, it simply shifts the elements with the value to the end of the vector and returns the iterator to the tail of the remaining vector(non inclusive).
+-   You can then call erase on the remaining part and erase by range.
+-  ### ```v.erase(std::remove(v.begin(),v.end(),7), v.end())``` to erase all occurances of 7 from the vector. **This is called erase-remove idiom of c++**.
+It is also applicable for strings.

 #### Modify
  Single Element